- Colleges & Schools

 Connect here to enter the ATSU intranet portal.

 A.T.
-Still University (ATSU) is the original founding institution of osteopathic healthcare, established in 1892 by Andrew Taylor Still.
+Still University (ATSU) is the founding institution of osteopathic healthcare, established in 1892 by Andrew Taylor Still.
 As a leading health sciences university, ATSU is comprised of two campuses (Kirksville, Mo., and Mesa, Ariz.) on more than 200 acres with six prestigious schools.
-Learning environments include residential and online medical degrees as well as community-based partnerships worldwide.
+Learning environments include residential and online healthcare related graduate degrees as well as community-based partnerships worldwide.
 ATSU has more than 700 employees dedicated to its not-for-profit mission and an average annual enrollment of over 3,100 students from 35 countries.

 ATSU is renowned for its preeminence as a multidisciplinary healthcare educator.
 The University is focused on integrating the founding tenets of osteopathic medicine and the advancing knowledge of today's science.
 ATSU continually earns distinctions as the graduate health sciences university with best-in-class curriculum and a community outreach mission to serve the underserved.
 The University has a rich history of leadership in both healthcare education and correlated research.